MNeMoNiCuZ/MiMo-VL-batch/README.md

 This runs captioning on all images in the /input/-folder.

 ## Configuration
-You may want to open up `batch.py` and edit the configuration options at the top of the script.

-Most of these settings are also available as input arguments.
+Edit `config.yaml` to configure.

 ```
-# Generic options
+# General options for captioning script
-PRINT_CAPTIONS = True           # Print generated captions to console
+print_captions: true                        # Print generated captions to console
-PRINT_CAPTIONING_STATUS = False # Print status messages for caption saving
+print_captioning_status: false              # Print status messages for caption saving
-OVERWRITE = True                # Overwrite existing caption files
+overwrite: false                            # Overwrite existing caption files
-PREPEND_STRING = ""             # String to prepend to captions
+prepend_string: ""                          # String to prepend to captions
-APPEND_STRING = ""              # String to append to captions
+append_string: ""                           # String to append to captions
-STRIP_LINEBREAKS = True         # Remove line breaks from captions
+strip_linebreaks: true                      # Remove line breaks from captions
-DEFAULT_SAVE_FORMAT = ".txt"    # Default file extension for caption files
+save_format: ".txt"                         # Default file extension for caption files

-# MiMo options
+# MiMo-specific options
-INCLUDE_THINKING = False        # Include <think> tag content in output
+include_thinking: false                     # Include <think> tag content in output
-OUTPUT_JSON = False             # Save captions as JSON instead of plain text
+output_json: false                          # Save captions as JSON instead of plain text
-REMOVE_CHINESE = True           # Remove Chinese characters from captions
+remove_chinese: true                        # Remove Chinese characters from captions
-NORMALIZE_TEXT = True           # Normalize punctuation and remove Markdown
+normalize_text: true                        # Normalize punctuation and remove Markdown

 # Image resizing options
-MAX_WIDTH = 1024                # Maximum width for resized images
+max_width: 1024                             # Maximum width for resized images
-MAX_HEIGHT = 1024               # Maximum height for resized images
+max_height: 1024                            # Maximum height for resized images

 # Generation parameters
-REPETITION_PENALTY = 1.2        # Penalty for repeated tokens
+repetition_penalty: 1.2                     # Penalty for repeated tokens
-TEMPERATURE = 0.8               # Sampling temperature
+temperature: 0.8                            # Sampling temperature
-TOP_K = 50                      # Top-k sampling parameter
+top_k: 50                                   # Top-k sampling parameter

+# Custom prompt options
+use_custom_prompts: false                   # Enable custom prompts per image
+custom_prompt_extension: ".customprompt"    # Extension for custom prompt files

+# Default folder paths
+input_folder: "input"                       # Default input folder relative to script
+output_folder: "input"                      # Default output folder relative to script

+# Default prompts
+default_system_prompt: "You are a helpful image captioning model tasked with generating accurate and concise descriptions based on the provided user prompt."
+default_prompt: "In one medium long sentence, caption the key aspects of this image"
 ```

+This default configuration will be used if you simply run the script.

+You can also run the script with input arguments which will supercede any of these settings.

 ## Example prompts
-You can edit `batch.py` in a text editor and edit the DEFAULT_PROMPT value to change the captioning prompt.

 ![input_image](https://github.com/user-attachments/assets/bbed740c-3351-43e1-b019-42bf77d97fe0)